Saliency Guided Experience Packing for Replay in Continual Learning: Related Works

-\textit{\textbf{Memory based methods}} mitigate forgetting by either storing a subset of old examples in the episodic memory for rehearsal~\cite{Robbo,icarl}, or storing important gradient spaces from the past tasks for constrained optimization~\cite{ogd,gpm}, or synthesizing old data from generative models for pseudo-rehearsal~\cite{dgr}.
-Experience Replay (\textbf{ER})~\cite{Robbo,er} jointly trains the model on the samples from the new tasks and episodic memory.
-Several recent methods expand on this idea: Meta-Experience Replay (\textbf{MER})~\cite{mer} combines episodic memory with meta-learning to maximize knowledge transfer and minimize forgetting;~\citeauthor{gss}~(2019b) stores examples in the memory for rehearsal based on the gradients; Maximal Interfered Retrieval (\textbf{MIR})~\cite{mir} selects a minibatch from the episodic memory for experience replay that incurs maximum change in loss; Hindsight Anchor Learning (\textbf{HAL})~\cite{hal} improves replay by adding an objective term to minimize forgetting on the meta-learned anchor data-points; Dark Experience Replay (\textbf{DER++})~\cite{der} improves ER by replaying network logits along with the ground truth labels of the memory samples.
-Gradient Episodic Memory (\textbf{GEM})~\cite{gem} and Averaged-GEM (\textbf{A-GEM})~\cite{agem} use samples from the memory to compute gradient constraint so that loss on the past task does not increase.~\citeauthor{mega} (2020) improved such methods by proposing a loss balancing update rules in \textbf{MEGA}.~\citeauthor{rrr} (2021) stores a saliency map corresponding to each episodic memory sample and complements replay with a regularization objective so that model explanations for the past tasks have minimal drift.
+\textbf{Memory based methods} mitigate forgetting by either storing a subset of old examples in the episodic memory for rehearsal~\cite{Robbo,icarl}, or storing important gradient spaces from the past tasks for constrained optimization~\cite{ogd,gpm}, or synthesizing old data from generative models for pseudo-rehearsal~\cite{dgr}.
+Experience Replay (\textbf{ER})~\cite{Robbo,er} jointly trains the model on the samples from the new tasks and episodic memory.~Several recent methods expand on this idea: Meta-Experience Replay (\textbf{MER})~\cite{mer} combines episodic memory with meta-learning to maximize knowledge transfer and minimize forgetting; \textbf{GSS}~\cite{gss} stores examples in the memory for rehearsal based on the gradients; Maximal Interfered Retrieval (\textbf{MIR})~\cite{mir} selects a minibatch from the episodic memory for replay that incurs maximum change in loss;~Adversarial Shapley value Experience Replay (\textbf{ASER})~\cite{aser} uses shapley value scores for episodic memory selection and retrieval; Hindsight Anchor Learning (\textbf{HAL})~\cite{hal} improves replay by adding an objective term to minimize forgetting on the meta-learned anchor data-points; Dark Experience Replay (\textbf{DER++})~\cite{der} improves ER by replaying network logits along with the ground truth labels of the memory samples.
+Gradient Episodic Memory (\textbf{GEM})~\cite{gem} and Averaged-GEM (\textbf{A-GEM})~\cite{agem} use samples from the memory to compute gradient constraint so that loss on the past task does not increase.
+Guo \textit{et al.}~\cite{mega} improved such methods by proposing a loss balancing update rules in \textbf{MEGA}.
+Ebrahimi \textit{et al.}~\cite{rrr} in \textbf{RRR} stores full images with the corresponding saliency maps in the episodic memory and complements conventional experience replay with a saliency-based regularization objective so that model explanations for the past tasks have minimal drift.
 Our method, \textbf{EPR}, also uses episodic memory for experience replay.
-However, unlike these methods, we neither store full images nor store saliency maps.
-Rather, leveraging the network's reasoning process, we store only a part (patch) of the image in the memory and use them in experience replay (by zero-padding) for reminding the network about past decisions.
-With qualitative and quantitative analyses we show that our method achieves better performance than the state-of-the-art (SOTA) with small episodic memory.
+However, unlike these methods, we neither store full images nor store any saliency map in the episodic memory.
+Rather, leveraging the network's reasoning process, we store only a part (patch) of the image in the memory and use them to remind the model about past decisions in replay.